 A temporary safety zone is necessary to ensure the safety of spectators and vessels during the setup, loading and launching of a fireworks display in conjunction with the Marine City Maritime Festival Fireworks display.
-The fireworks display will occur between 9:30 p.m. and 11:30 p.m., September 22, 2007.
-If this event does not take place at the scheduled time and date due to adverse weather, the fireworks display will occur between 9:30 p.m. and 11:30 p.m., September 23, 2007.
+The fireworks display will occur between 9:30 p.m. (local) and 11:30 p.m. (local), September 22, 2007.
+If this event does not take place at the scheduled time and date due to adverse weather, the fireworks display will occur between 9:30 p.m. (local) and 11:30 p.m., September 23, 2007.

-This determination is based on the minimal time that vessels will be restricted from the safety zone and the safety zone is an area where the Coast Guard expects insignificant adverse impact to mariners from the safety zone's activation.
+This determination is based on the minimal time that vessels will be restricted from the zone and the zone is an area where the Coast Guard expects insignificant adverse impact to mariners from the zones' activation.

-This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: This rule will be in effect for only 2 hours; vessel traffic can pass safely around the safety zone; and in the event that this temporary safety zone affects shipping, commercial vessels may request permission from the Captain of the Port Detroit to transit through the safety zone.
+This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons.
+This rule will be in effect for only 2 hours.
+Vessel traffic can pass safely around the safety zone.
+In the event that this temporary safety zone affects shipping, commercial vessels may request permission from the Captain of the Port Detroit to transit through the safety zone.
 The Coast Guard will give notice to the public via a Broadcast Notice to Mariners that the regulation is in effect.

 Assistance for Small Entities

 Under section 213(a) of the Small Business Regulatory Enforcement Fairness Act of 1996 (Pub.
-L. 104-121), we offered to assist small entities in understanding the rule so that they could better evaluate its effects on them and participate in the rulemaking process.
-Small businesses may send comments on the actions of Federal employees who enforce, or otherwise determine compliance with, Federal regulations to the Small Business and Agriculture Regulatory Enforcement Ombudsman and the Regional Small Business Regulatory Fairness Boards.
-The Ombudsman evaluates these actions annually and rates each agency's responsiveness to small business.
-If you wish to comment on actions by employees of the Coast Guard, call 1-888-REG-FAIR (1-888-734-3247).
+L. 104-121), we want to assist small entities in understanding this proposed rule so that they can better evaluate its effects on them and participate in the rulemaking.
+If the rule would affect your small business, organization, or governmental jurisdiction and you have questions concerning its provisions or options for compliance, please contact LT Jeff Ahlgren, Waterways Management, U.S. Coast Guard Sector Detroit, 110 Mount Elliot Ave., Detroit, MI 48207; (313) 568-9580.
 The Coast Guard will not retaliate against small entities that question or complain about this rule or any policy or action of the Coast Guard.